seq-code/documentation/README.md

 - [etymology](guide/etymology.md): How do I fill the etymology table?
 - [dictionary](guide/dictionary.md): How do I use dictionary lookups?
 - [curation SOP](guide/curation.md): How are names internally curated?
+- [exceptions](guide/exceptions.md): When and how to formally request a genome quality exception?

 ## Explanation
 - [register](explanation/register.md): What are Register Lists?